alfeWolf87/portafolio/README.md

 click on Generate key.
 Put attention: in this step copy de key, just in this time show all key of u proyect.</p>

-Well, in u cmd, terminal like me apply next command
+Well, in u cmd or terminal ,like me, apply next command

 $env:GEMINI_API_KEY="TU_API_KEY_AQUI"